nellogan/AwakeOnLANMobile/README.md

 ## Future Development

 - The application is intended to be uploaded to F-Droid in the future.
-- Considering adding iOS functionality to this application in the future.
+- Considering adding iOS support in the future.
 - Stay tuned for updates!